 Christine joined Watsi on June 13th, 2016.
 Four years ago, Christine became the 1950th member to automatically support a new Watsi patient every month.
-Since then, 3,888 more people have become monthly donors!
-Christine's most recent donation traveled 8,700 miles to support Grace, a 3-year-old from Tanzania, to fund knee surgery.
+Since then, 4,101 more people have become monthly donors!
+Christine's most recent donation traveled 8,800 miles to support Sean, a grandmother of nine from Cambodia, to fund mobility restoring spine surgery.

 Grace is a 3-year-old from Tanzania, and the first born child in a family of two with a single mother.
 Grace and her sibling are being raised by their grandmother after their mother asked their grandmother to help her look after the children so that she can be able to find a job and be able to support the children.
 Ever since she left Grace and her sibling, she rarely visits the children and sends money once in awhile.
 Her grandmother has no source of income other than small-scale farming.
 Grace's grandfather has been bed ridden for almost a year now.
 Grace was diagnosed with windswept deformity, which causes her legs to be curved.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, she has a difficult time walking and playing with her sibling.
 Our medical partner, African Mission Healthcare, is requesting $838 to fund corrective surgery for Grace.
 The procedure is scheduled to take place on March 10th.
 Treatment will hopefully restore Grace's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
 Grace’s grandmother says, “My granddaughter’s legs are getting worse as days go by but I don’t have the money to seek her treatment.
 Please help her.”